Why narrative art underpins my original artwork by Stella Tooth

 All I could tell them, is that every day had become an exciting assault on my senses.
 Through learning to paint people in oils - on a journey through light and shade, chroma, warm and cool colours - and discovering the history of portraiture itself - I was learning to see the world differently.

 It’s easy to see where narrative art fits into portraiture.
 Through collaboration with the sitter the artist tells the story of a life lived up to that moment, evoking emotions and capturing universal cultural truths and aspirations.

 The Lots Road Group, which I co-founded from a group of 20 portrait artists who studied at different times at Heatherleys, is unique in that we accompany our portraits in our catalogues and in exhibitions with words that explain our collaboration with our sitters.
 Through our regular exhibitions we aim to shed light on portraiture – what it’s like to portray an intimate, a well-known stranger, someone engaged in an activity familiar or one which captures the zeitgeist.
 Our motto is ‘Our portrait, your story’.

 Why performer art?

 It was the Lots Road Group’s ‘The Art of Reading’ show, that is most in sync with my performer art.
 Both feature portraits of people who may be unknown to the viewer but are engaged in a familiar endeavour – reading or entertaining.
 And it is this endeavour that connects the two and makes the question of who they are, famous or otherwise, irrelevant.

 Although knowing the performer can add an extra layer to my art, when I portray a performer – in the street or in a venue – I am really seeking to capture and convey a moment in time and the excitement of performing live.
 I use colour and the rhythm of negative space to suggest the sound of the music, the comedic pause, or the skill of a circus act.
-And I look out for the moments when the performer is swept away by the music or connects with the audience.
+And I look out for the moments when the performer is swept away by the music or connects with the audience or a band member.